Children's Services Policies, Strategy and Principles

 We will encourage children and young people to participate in service planning in several ways, through individual feedback, focus groups and consultation events.

-We will routinely train, support and invite young people to participate in recruitment of staff to key childcare posts relating to looked after children3.4 Management Consultation
+We will routinely train, support and invite young people to participate in recruitment of staff to key childcare posts relating to looked after children

 Unless otherwise stated in specific procedures in this manual, it is assumed that people working in this organisation will take reasonable steps to keep their managers informed of their actions; and will consult and seek their approval where they do not have decision making responsibility delegated to them.